ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 ## Caution: Mindfulness Requires Readiness

-For this section, a preliminary discussion of pain and suffering is necessary.
+First, a preliminary discussion of pain and suffering is necessary.

 Physical and emotional pain are inevitable parts of life.
 Our brains are designed to experience pain as a source of crucial information (e.g., this is harming me, I need to avoid doing that again, that part of my body needs care, etc.).
 While our brains are wired to avoid pain, the *function* of this avoidance is not to avoid pain itself, but rather to avoid *causes* of pain that are harmful to our well-being.
 And after harm has occurred, causes of pain are avoided because they can slow or prevent recovery from the harm that has already occurred.